-In the jargon, you’re guilty of a careless driving offence if you drive a mechanically propelled vehicle on a road or other public place without due care and attention, or without reasonable consideration for other persons using the road or place.
+According to the jargon in the Road Traffic Act 1988, you’re guilty of a careless driving offence if you drive a mechanically propelled vehicle on a road or other public place without due care and attention, or without reasonable consideration for other persons using the road or place.

 - Driving without due care and attention means driving in a way that falls below what would be expected of a competent and careful driver.

-- Driving without reasonable consideration for other persons requires them to be inconvenienced by your driving.
+- Driving without reasonable consideration for other persons means they are inconvenienced by your driving.

 There’s no standard list of behaviours or poor manoeuvres but any minor breach of the Highway Code could be considered to be an offence: